Exploring volunteers’ attitudes to health and safety in the charity sector

 Working with leading experts at the Health and Safety Executive’s Science and Research Centre

 we are looking to understand if attitudes to health and safety differ depending on whether the worker is employed or a volunteer.
 We will then explore practical ways of addressing differing attitudes in a sensible and proportionate manner with the aim of improving health and safety performance.

 We need your help

-The HSE researchers will be hosting six workshops at three centres in London, Manchester and Gloucester.
-The workshops will run during October and November this year and will investigate attitudes to health and safety from a range of perspectives.
+The HSE researchers will be hosting six workshops at three centres during this year and will investigate attitudes to health and safety from a range of perspectives.

-HSE are looking for people to take part in these workshops, who are either;
+The HSE is looking for people to take part in these workshops, who are either;

 - Volunteers from volunteer only organisations

 - Volunteers from organisations that also have employees